10XGenomics/vartrix/README.md

 ### License
-VarTrix is distributed under the MIT license.
+VarTrix is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This project may not be copied, modified, or distributed except according to those terms.